The ketogenic diet is a popular, effective way to lose weight and improve your health.

 The reasons why this happens are still being investigated.

-Bottom Line: A ketogenic diet can significantly reduce appetite and hunger.
+Summary A ketogenic diet can significantly reduce appetite and hunger.
 If you feel full and don't need to eat as often as before, then you may be in ketosis.

 People often report brain fog, tiredness and feeling sick when first starting a very low-carb diet.
 This is termed the "low carb flu" or "keto flu."
 However, long-term ketogenic dieters often report increased focus and energy.